modmail-dev/modmail-docs/usage-guide/configuration.md

 Plain Reply Without Command ( plain_reply_without_command )
 ------

-Setting this configuration will make all non-command messages sent in the thread channel to be forwarded to the recipient in a plain form without the need of `{prefix}reply`.
+Setting this configuration will make all non-command messages sent in the thread channel to be forwarded to the recipient in a plain form without the need of `?reply`.

 ***Default:*** Disabled